Surely you’ve seen the term “thin content” – digital marketing speak for content that provides little to no value – in your online travels.

 - What thin content is and examples of what type of content is considered thin.

 - How to analyze and diagnose current content.

 - How to fix pages/posts with thin content (including some technical SEO elements), and prep for a future of thin-free content.

-Back in the days of keyword stuffing and cloaking, it was simple for low-value websites to rank high for competitive keyword queries in the search engines.
+Back in the days of keyword stuffing and cloaking, low-value websites were able to rank in top results for competitive keyword queries in the search engines.

-Simply scrape content from value-driven websites and use shady link building tactics to get your content ranking higher than the original content creators.
+Back then, many business owners, SEO professionals, and marketing teams scraped content from value-driven websites and used shady link building tactics to get their content ranking higher than the original content creators’.

 The Panda update had one simple goal: to stop low-quality websites from ranking high in the search results.

-The update was built upon penalizing sloppy content practices, including duplicate content and poor quality copywriting that failed to provide a relevant solution to a user’s intended search query.
+The update penalized sloppy content practices including duplicate content and poor quality copywriting that failed to provide a relevant solution to a user’s intended search query.

-- Duplicate content (though some is not duplicate, but perceived duplicate because of a few technical mistakes, such as not properly redirecting HTTP to HTTPS).
+- Duplicate content (though some is not duplicate, but perceived duplicate because of technical mistakes such as not properly redirecting HTTP to HTTPS).

-- Scraped content from another website (copy/paste, typically with little rewriting or re-arrangement).
+- Content scraped from another website (copy/paste, typically with little rewriting or re-arrangement).